Intelligent Software System for Low-Cost, Brightfield Segmentation: Algorithmic Implementation for Cytometric Auto-Analysis: Abstract

 \section{Abstract}

-This article presents a novel microscopy image analysis framework designed for low-budget labs equipped with a standard CPU desktop.
-The Python-based program enables cytometric analysis of live, unstained cells in culture through an advanced computer vision and machine learning pipeline.
-Crucially, the framework operates on label-free data, requiring no manually annotated training data or training phase.
-It is accessible via a user-friendly, cross-platform GUI that requires no programming skills, while also providing a scripting interface for programmatic control and integration by developers.
-The end-to-end workflow performs semantic and instance segmentation, feature extraction, analysis, evaluation, and automated report generation.
-Its modular architecture supports easy maintenance and flexible integration while supporting both single-image and batch processing.
-Validated on several unstained cell types from the public dataset of livecells, the framework demonstrates superior accuracy and reproducibility compared to contemporary tools like Cellpose and StarDist.
-Its competitive segmentation speed on a CPU-based platform highlights its significant potential for basic research and clinical applications—particularly in cell transplantation for personalized medicine and muscle regeneration therapies.
+Bright-field microscopy, a cost-effective tool for live-cell culture, is often the only imaging resource available—along with standard CPUs—for low-budget labs.
+The inherent challenges of bright-field images—noise, low contrast, and dynamic morphology—combined with limited GPU resources and complex software interfaces, hinder research output.
+This article presents a novel microscopy image analysis framework for CPU-based desktops in low-resource labs.
+The Python program enables cytometric analysis of live, unstained cells through an advanced computer vision and machine learning pipeline.
+Operating entirely on label-free data, it requires no manual annotations or training.
+The framework features a user-friendly, cross-platform GUI needing no programming skills, plus a scripting interface for programmatic control and integration.
+Its end-to-end workflow performs semantic and instance segmentation, feature extraction, analysis, evaluation, and automated report generation.
+The modular design ensures easy maintenance, flexible integration, and both single-image and batch processing.
+Validated on multiple unstained cell types from the LIVECell dataset, the framework shows higher accuracy and reproducibility than Cellpose and StarDist.
+Its competitive CPU segmentation speed underscores its potential for basic research and clinical applications—especially in cell transplantation for personalized medicine and muscle regeneration.
+Access to the application is provided for reproducibility \footnote{This paper is under peer review.
+We shall release the code soon. }.